-Sony A6300 versus Sony RX10 III
+Sony A6300 vs RX10 III

-The Sony Alpha A6300 and the Sony Cyber-shot DSC-RX10 III are two enthusiast cameras that were officially introduced, respectively, in February 2016 and March 2016.
+The Sony Alpha A6300 and the Sony Cyber-shot DSC-RX10 III are two enthusiast cameras that were announced, respectively, in February 2016 and March 2016.
 The A6300 is a mirrorless interchangeable lens camera, while the RX10 III is a fixed lens compact.
 The cameras are based on an APS-C (A6300) and an one-inch (RX10 III) sensor.
-The A6300 has a resolution of 24 megapixel, whereas the RX10 III provides 20 MP.
+The A6300 has a resolution of 24 megapixels, whereas the RX10 III provides 20 MP.

-Body comparison: Sony A6300 vs Sony RX10 III
+Body comparison: Sony A6300 vs RX10 III

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 III is considerably larger (55 percent) than the Sony A6300.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.